 Suzanne Thurston has supported and led education projects at AAAS for the last 20 years.
-As a Program Director in STEM Education, her work focuses on developing educational resources and experiences for all K-12 learners and educators in both formal and informal educational settings.
+As a Program Director in Inclusive STEM Ecosystems for Equity and Diversity (ISEED), her work focuses on developing educational resources and experiences for all K-12 learners and educators in both formal and informal educational settings.

 Her current work includes research and development of cutting-edge mobile technologies as a means of bringing new audiences into urban National Parks.
 She also directs two projects that showcase excellent STEM books and supports using science non-fiction literature in the classroom to pique students' interest and understanding of science.